 Supply chain.
-We did not experience significant supply issues during the three months ended March 31, 2023 as we continue to actively work with our suppliers and third-party manufacturers to mitigate supply issues and manage inventory of key component parts.
-While we have seen recent improvements in global supply chain reliability we anticipate some supply challenges throughout the remainder of 2023, including long production lead times and shortages of certain materials or components that may impact our ability to manufacture the number of systems required to meet customer demand.
-In addition, since the second quarter of 2021 we have experienced significant inflationary pressures throughout our supply chain, which we expect to continue through the balance of 2023.
-We expect to mitigate such pressures, where possible through price increases and margin management.
+We did not experience significant supply issues during the three and nine months ended September 30, 2023 as we continue to actively work with our suppliers and third-party manufacturers to mitigate supply issues and manage inventory of key component parts.
+While we have seen recent improvements in global supply chain reliability we anticipate some supply challenges throughout the remainder of 2023, including those possible supply challenges related to the Israel-Hamas conflict noted above, long production lead times and shortages of certain materials or components that may impact our ability to manufacture the number of systems required to meet customer demand.
+Our finished product requirements to meet our expected demand in the fourth quarter of 2023 have already been secured, and we have made substantial progress in securing much of our first quarter of 2024 demand.
+In addition, since the second quarter of 2021 we have experienced significant inflationary pressures throughout our supply chain.
+While such inflationary pressures have moderated in the first nine months of 2023, we expect to mitigate any future inflation impacts where possible through price increases and margin management.

-Global Economic conditions.
+Global economic conditions.
 General global economic downturns and macroeconomic trends, including heightened inflation, capital markets volatility, interest rate and currency rate fluctuations, and economic slowdown or recession, have resulted and may continue to result in unfavorable conditions that negatively affect demand for our products and exacerbate some of the other risks that affect our business, financial condition and results of operations.
 Both domestic and international markets experienced significant inflationary pressures in fiscal year 2022 and inflation rates in the U.S., as well as in other countries in which we operate, are currently expected to continue at elevated levels for the near-term, impacting our cost of sales as well as selling, general and administrative expenses.
 In addition, the Federal Reserve in the U.S. and other central banks in various countries have raised, and may again raise, interest rates in response to concerns about inflation.
 Interest rate increases or other government actions taken to reduce inflation have resulted in recessionary pressures in many parts of the world and has had, and may continue to have, the effect of further increasing economic uncertainty and heightening these risks.

 Sales markets.
 We are a global business, having established a commercial presence in more than 60 countries during our history.
-While the continued economic recovery in individual countries during the first three months of 2023 progressed well in most countries in which we operate, we continue to evaluate our direct operations, particularly those outside of North America.
-As a result, our International revenues declined in the first quarter of 2023 as we operated in three fewer direct markets when compared to the same prior year period.
+While the continued economic recovery in individual countries during the first nine months of 2023 progressed well in most countries in which we operate, we continue to evaluate our direct operations, particularly any loss-making markets outside of North America.
+As a result, our international revenues declined in the first nine months of 2023 as we operated in three fewer direct markets when compared to the same prior year period.
+We are in the process of appointing distributors in these markets and look to recover revenues in fiscal 2024.

 Accounts receivable collections.
-We remain fully focused on reactivating collections with those at-risk accounts that have struggled through the pandemic but show signs of viability.
-As of March 31, 2023, our allowance for expected credit losses stands at \$14.2 million, which represents 21% of the gross outstanding accounts receivable as of that date.
-This represents an increase of \$0.6 million from our December 31, 2022 allowance for expected credit losses balance of \$13.6 million, but remains relatively flat as a percentage of total receivables.
+As of September 30, 2023, our allowance for expected credit losses stands at \$12.8 million, which represents 27.3% of the gross outstanding accounts receivable as of that date.
+This represents a decrease of \$0.8 million from our December 31, 2022 allowance for expected credit losses balance of \$13.6 million.